 He is one of the composers of Alma Mater, a cd produced in 2009 by the Vatican and “Geffen Records”, performed by the Royal Philarmonic Orchestra and the Vatican Choir.
 This cd was nominated as Album of the Year at the Classic Brit Awards.
 An historic Concert at Westminster Cathedral was held in London 2010, featuring the first live performance conducted by the composers.
 In 2011 he composed and produced Tu Es Christus a Sony cd for the beatification of Pope Wojtyla featuring Andrea Bocelli and Placido Domingo.

 Stefano is the author of Rendering Revolution.
 The project was presented at the MAXXI National Art Museum, Rome June 12, 2017; an “augmented music” experience in which music, painting, dance and video art are blended together in a spatial setting.
-The project aims to be a new synthesis among different art forms.
 A modern melodrama, in the most extended sense of the term, a non linear process in which the result is superior to the sum of the parts and in which each component – music, dance, painting and video art – concurs in creating an augmented reality that engrosses the spectator on a multi sensory level.
 Rendering Revolution, presented by the National Academy of Santa Cecilia, took two years of planning and has received the honorable mention award from Santa Cecilia Conservatory for its exceptional scientific and artistic achievement.

-He is among the Italian personalities participating in the Charte 18-XXI, a collective of artists, scientists and philosophers brought together by Emmanuel Demarcy-Mota, artistic director of the Théâtre de la Ville-Paris, with the aim of promoting international theatre, with young people and for young people, through a working method and a comparison never made before in the theatrical panorama.
-As a demonstration of the desire shared by various cultural personalities to create a new space for discussion and dialogue, productions from all over the world participate in the project, including the Teatro della Pergola in Florence.
+He is among the Italian personalities participating in the Charte 18-XXI, a collective of artists, scientists and philosophers brought together by Emmanuel Demarcy-Mota, artistic director of the Théâtre de la Ville-Paris, with the aim of promoting international theatre, with young people and for young people.

 Eccellenza nella Musica